-Sun/Shade: Some shade tolerance (minimum 6 hours of full sunlight).
-Some sources have observed this cultivar to have more tolerance to shade than most apples; an interesting note when planning your orchard layout.
+Sun/Shade: Some shade tolerance, according to some sources is has been observed that this cultivar has more tolerance to shade than most apples; an interesting note when planning your orchard layout.

 Pollination:Self-pollinating, this variety will produce fruit without an apple tree of a different variety but will produce more and better fruit if one is present.
 Dabinett apples and Chisel Jersey apples cannot pollinate each other.

 Storage: Keeps a couple weeks when stored in cool, humid conditions